-- 1. Introduction to the scope of bioinformatics, proteomics and genomics: "Fundamentals of BRIM" - 2.
-Training in statistical methods used in BRIM: "Statistical Methods in Bioinformatics" - 3.
-Handling and manipulation of databases and introduction to computer programming skills needed to manipulate large quantities of nucleic acid and protein sequence data: "Introduction to Bioinformatic Computation" - EITHER "Applications of BRIM", in which faculty members using these methods will discuss and demonstrate how these techniques are utilized to solve research problems, OR "Biomarker Discovery, Validation and Implementation" (BRIM6200/8200), in which faculty will provide an overview of biomedical discovery and validation techniques followed by application in selected aspects of individualized medicine.
+- 1. Introduction to the scope of bioinformatics, proteomics and genomics: "Fundamentals of BPG" - 2.
+Training in statistical methods used in biomarker research and bioinformatics: "Statistical Methods in Bioinformatics" - 3.
+Handling and manipulation of databases and introduction to computer programming skills needed to analyze large quantities of nucleic acid and protein sequence data: "Introduction to Bioinformatic Computation" - 4.
+EITHER "Applications of BPG", in which faculty members using these methods will discuss and demonstrate how these techniques are utilized to solve research problems, OR "Biomarker Discovery, Validation and Implementation", in which faculty will provide an overview of biomedical discovery and validation techniques followed by application in selected aspects of individualized medicine.

-Upon completion of the Program, students will be prepared to utilize BRIM research techniques and be able to interact with specialists in each BRIM subdiscipline.
+Upon completion of the Program, students will be prepared to utilize biomarker research and bioinformatics techniques, and be able to interact with specialists in a range of biomedical sub-disciplines.

-\BMSP6340 Current Problems & Research Approaches in Genes and Genomes, or equivalent course approved by the BRIM Program, is required for admission into the BRIM Certificate Program.
+\BMSP6340 Current Problems & Research Approaches in Genes and Genomes, or equivalent course approved by the BRIM/BPG Program, is required for admission into the Biomarkers and Bioinformatics Certificate Program.

 NOTE: The University of Toledo PhD or MSBS students may take individual BPG or BRIM courses as electives, with permission of the instructor.
 To receive a Certificate in Biomarkers and Bioinformatics, however, an online application to the program must be submitted and accepted.
-All applications will be reviewed by the BRIM Program Admissions Committee.
+All applications will be reviewed by the BRIM/BPG Program Admissions Committee.
 The online application must be filed ONLY for those seeking a certificate and is not required for those requesting these courses as electives.

-Applying to the BRIM Certificate Program:
+Applying to the BRIM/BPG Certificate Program: